dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image15.jpg">

 ### Summary
 Open Discover Platform output stored in a document database such as RAVENDB can lead to powerful full-text search/eDiscovery/information governance applications with little work.
-If this demo used a relational database instead of a document database, it would have taken months and not 2 weeks to develop.
+If this demo used a relational database instead of a document database, it would have taken months and not the 2 weeks in time it took the author to develop this proof of concept demo.